Waahan/FirstGame/README.md

 My first project in c++. based off https://www.parallelrealities.co.uk/tutorials/.
 I try to use camel case, RAII and 4 space indentation in the project as much as possible.

-To use build the project you must edit the CMakeLists.txt file to include your SDL2 image libary and SDL2 TTF libary.
-If you are on debain you can run sudo apt-file list "PACKAGE NAME" and include the file with the .so.0 at the end.
+To use build you should just have to download the dependencies below.
+And cmake will do the rest.

 Dependencies
 ------------